Updated May 28, 2019

 Civil Fines for HIPAA Violations

 The OCR bases civil fines on the severity of the violation according to the four-tier categorization system.
-Fines can reach a maximum of $1.5 million per violation category per year.
+Previously, fines reached a maximum of $1.5 million per violation category per year.
+However, the OCR has recently changed the cap on fines.
 See the breakdown below.

 Criminal Penalties for HIPAA Violations